Vision For Plymouth

 - Radical improvements are made to key city gateways, with high quality and modern arrival points through the city centre's railway station and coach station and an accessible and modernised Millbay port, including the provision of a larger and more accessible cruise liner terminal.

-- Plymouth is recognised internationally as a leading sustainable city through its environmental credentials and the role that residents, businesses and visitors have all played in the addressing of the Climate Emergency.
+- Plymouth is recognised internationally as a leading sustainable clean, green city through its environmental credentials and the role that residents, businesses and visitors have all played in the addressing of the Climate Emergency.